 Iceland tourism is booming.
-When I took a trip to Iceland last October, it did not take me long to find out why.
+When I took my first trip to Iceland October, 2013, it did not take me long to find out why.
 Iceland’s lovely landscapes, its playful people, and the ubiquitous appreciation for the arts make travel to Iceland a paradise for anyone into that.
-And now quite a few major US airports have cheap flights to Iceland.
-WOW air sprang on the scene in 2011 and everything about them made me say, “Wow!”
-They are hip in a Pan Am type way, and are a budget airline that ddoesn’t make you feel like you’re on a flying Greyhound Bus.
+And now quite a few major airports have cheap flights to Iceland.
+To book a tour to Europe, I recommend using a site or app like Webjet, which allows you to compare a variety of airline price and flight paths.

 If you plan to travel to Iceland, you may want to budget more than $1,000 for your trip.
 However, when I ditched my plane ticket back to North America and decided to stay an extra four weeks in Iceland, I did not even have enough money for a ticket off Iceland, so learning how to enjoy Reykjavik on a budget allowed me to write, live and save enough for a ticket to Paris, where I eventually made it back to North America in time for Thanksgiving.

 That’s a story for another time.
 This is the story about how you can travel to Iceland, a pricier destination, on a starving artist budget.
 As it was, on my extended stay in Iceland, I stayed in Reykjavik, socialized regularly, and was able to make it 32 days while spending only $950.
 Below is a breakdown of my budget, and then I’ll tell you how I did it.

 |Expense||Cost over 32 Days in Iceland|

 |Things I may have smoked:||$50|

 Sublet An Apartment While in Iceland